 It means being intentional about hiring people of color to work with me on this journey.
 I hire contractors and hope to hire my first full time or part time staffer soon.
 I see a lot of agencies completely comfortable with having all white staff and it’s disturbing to me that we’re in 2021 and you can still get away with that.

 If you’re successful as a black business owner and you know what the statistics say about other black owned businesses, you cannot sit back and say nothing.
-We’re not getting the information and there are too many of us that are successful that are not sharing that information.
+We’re not getting the information and there are too many of us who are successful and not sharing that information.

 We need to share the steps to success.
 Other people are not stingy with the information.
 That’s probably the issue with us.
 We really think sharing information is going to take something from us.
 And not really adopting the fact that hey, I have my lane and this person can have their lane too.
 Sometimes people just want it to be this exclusive club.
 How great would it be if people could be successful in the same circle.
 We can have a crab mentality and it doesn’t serve us.
 It has never served us.